openstack/grenade/README.rst

 Status
 ------

-Development has begun for the Folsom -> Grizzly upgrade.
+Development has begun for the Folsom (base-release) -> Grizzly (target-release) upgrade.

 Goals
 -----

-* Install base OpenStack using current stable/XXXX DevStack
+* Install base OpenStack using current stable/<base-release> DevStack
 * Perform basic testing (exercise.sh)
 * Create some non-default configuration to use as a conversion reference
-* Install current trunk DevStack to support the upgrades
+* Install current target DevStack to support the upgrades
 * Run upgrade scripts preserving (running?) instances and data